t-crest/patmos-llvm/tools/psk/README.md

 	            given [=> aiT bug?]
 mrtc/lms -O0:       aiT reports infeasability [=> aiT bug?]:
-	            Loop 'main.L1': dead end in first iteration in all contexts mrtc/bsort100 -O0:  According to the trace, the backedge to LBB1_6 is never taken.
+	            Loop 'main.L1': dead end in first iteration in all contexts
-               	    But aiT complains the problem is infeasible, unless a loop bound of at least '2' is specified for LBB1_6 [=> investigate in GUI whether aiT's loop reconstruction matches LLVM's].

 * patmos tool chain problems
 mrtc/fac -O0:       Recursing bound missing (=> recursion not supported?)